 Leave of AbsenceInterruptions of enrollment can cause problems in the continuity of course work within a student's graduate program and, therefore, leaves of absence are generally discouraged.

-A student in good standing and making satisfactory progress toward a degree who must interrupt studies for compelling reasons (e.g., approved study abroad, sustained ill health) may petition for a leave for a stated period, usually one semester.
+A student in good standing and making satisfactory progress toward a degree who must interrupt studies for compelling reasons (e.g., approved study abroad, sustained ill health) may petition for a leave for a stated period, usually not to exceed one year.
 Students who find it necessary to be excused from registration must request a leave of absence by the last day to drop or add courses.
-The request should include a plan for academic progress upon return.
-A leave must be requested before the drop-add deadline and approved by the dean of the degree program, the committee chair and the department chair, if applicable.
+A leave must be approved by the dean of the degree-conferring unit.
 During the period of leave a student is not entitled to assistance from the faculty or use of university facilities.
-If granted, the leave is recorded on the student’s transcript and the period of leave is not counted in the time allowed for the completion of degree requirements.
-Within the degree time limit, a leave of absence may be allowed for one semester at a time, up to a maximum of four semesters.
+If granted, the leave is recorded on the student's transcript and the period of leave is not counted in the time allowed for the completion of degree requirements.
+Within the degree time limit a maximum of four semesters may be allowed for leaves of absence.
 A student who does not return to enrolled status at the end of an approved period of leave is no longer considered to be pursuing an advanced degree.
 Students who fail to apply for a leave of absence or for whom a leave has been denied (or has expired) are subject to policies governing continuous enrollment and readmission.

 Comprehensive and Qualifying ExaminationsIn graduate degree programs that require a comprehensive examination and for all doctoral qualifying examinations, a student who fails the examination may be permitted, at the discretion of the faculty, to take it a second time.
-For time limits on retaking the comprehensive examinations, consult the individual school’s policy.
-For more information on the Ph.D. qualifying examination, consult the Graduate School section of the Catalogue.
+For time limits on retaking the examinations, consult the individual school's policy.

 Requests for exception must be approved by the department chair.